Gr8-Dayne/Java-FUNdamentals/README.md

 # Java-FUNdamentals

-## LAB SEVEN - Inheritance: This time it's personal
+## LAB SEVEN - Inheritance 2: This time it's personal

 #### Shop

-- toString -
-- Reviews -
-- Tests -

-#### Theater

-- toString -
-- addMovie/removeMovie -
-- Reviews -
-- Tests -
+* To run this you can run ./gradlew test in the CLI or import the app to IntelliJ and run it from there.
+* Used <a href=https://stackoverflow.com/questions/7428039/java-constructor-method-with-optional-parameters>stackoverflow</a> and <a href=https://github.com/codefellows/seattle-java-401d7/tree/master/class-06>Class Demos</a> as references.

 ###### Credit
+- Most of my asisstance came from my TA, James.
+He was instrumental in directing me down the path of victory.

 ## LAB SIX - Inheritance and Interfaces